johncarl81/transfuse/index.md

 }
 {% endhighlight %}

 Transfuse has been designed from the ground up to be extremely lightweight and performant.
-The code enabling the features of Transfuse is generated at compile time, which allows the library to avoid overhead associated with runtime bytecode generation.
-In addition, using this compile time code generation technique Transfuse puts a variety of AOP features within arm's reach.
+The code enabling the features of Transfuse is generated at compile time with a standard Java 6+ compiler, allowing the library to avoid overhead associated with runtime bytecode generation.
+In addition, using this compile time code generation technique Transfuse puts a variety of AOP features within reach.

 Interested?
 Read more about the features in the [[Documentation](documentation.html)] and [[Motivation](motivation.html)] sections and give Transfuse a spin for yourself.
 If you're new to the library or Android the [[Getting Started](getting_started.html)] section will get you up and running in a flash.